rschristopher/ischristtrue.com/src/truth.md

  would only be confident in
  the fruits but not the tree
  from which they grow.

+!!! quote "if we know the meaning of a plane while we fly, and a chair while we sit, then why are we confused about the meaning of life while we live?"

 Beware those who cannot answer the fundamental questions they proclaim to study.
 Beware even more those who do not live in accord to their proclaimed answers.